GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 ## Explaining the Code
 So now that we are in the folder, you can now see that the contents of this folder are all open and available to be edited in VS Code.
 There are multiple files here in this folder the main one we will be concerned about is the Oscilator.cpp file.

-**The Oscilator.cpp file defines what our microcontroller is doing.**
+**The Oscilator.cpp file defines what our Daisy is doing.**
-It is an ordered set of instructions for our microcontroller to process when it starts up.
+It is an ordered set of instructions for our Daisy to process when it starts up.

 For now, all you need to know is that this particular program creates a simple sound (a sine wave to be exact) for us to verify that we have everything up and running.